Robocraze/BLE-Scanner/README.md

     • The RSSI value is then used to actuate the buzzer connected to the client device
     • The repetition intensity of beeps represent proximity of the client from the server

-This particular example can be used to plan a Treasure Hunt game.
+This particular example can be used to play a Treasure Hunt game.